Apoorva Raagangal: Development

-The Indian folktale collection Baital Pachisi features many stories where the ghost-like being Vetala poses many riddles to Vikramaditya.
+The Indian folktale collection Vetala Panchavimshati features many stories where the ghost-like being Vetala poses many riddles to Vikramaditya.
 In the final riddle, a king marries a woman and his son marries her mother; Vetala asks, "If these couples were to beget children, what would be their kinship relations?" and Vikramaditya keeps quiet since it does not have an answer.
 This riddle inspired K. Balachander to write the script of Apoorva Raagangal, which he would also direct.
 V. Govindarajan and J. Duraisamy produced the film under their production banner, Kalakendra Films.
 B. S. Lokanath was chosen as the cinematographer, N. R. Kittu as the editor, and Ramasamy as the art director.
+The film was launched in August 1974 at Vauhini Studios with A. V. Meiyappan switching on the camera.

 Before the film's release, author N. R. Dasan accused Balachander of plagiarising Verum Mann, a story he had written for the magazine Kannadasan.
 The matter was taken to the Madras High Court, and Dasan won the case.
-Although he did not seek money, the judge ordered Balachander to pay him ₹1000 as a fine.
+Although Dasan did not seek money, the judge ordered Balachander to pay him ₹1000 as a fine.

 Casting

 Kamal Haasan was cast as the protagonist Prasanna.
 He spent seven months learning to play the mridangam required for the role.
 The film was the debut of Shivaji Rao Gaekwad, who later became one of Tamil cinema's biggest stars, Rajinikanth.
 He was a student at the Madras Film Institute, when Balachander, who came there, met him.
 Balachander was impressed by his appearance: his "fragile" health, "powerful" eyes, "chiselled" face and dark skin and did not view them as negatives.
 He sought to "give him a good role, and see what can be drawn out of him".
 The script of Apoorva Raagangal had been readied, and Balachander wanted Gaekwad to play a "small but interesting part", which he agreed to.
 The part was that of Bhairavi's (Srividya) ex-lover Pandiyan.

 As Gaekwad, who primarily spoke Kannada and his native Marathi, was only "tangentially familiar" with Tamil, Balachander advised him to learn the language.
 Gaekwad practised by speaking only Tamil with his friend Raja Bahaddur, a native Tamil speaker; he mastered the language in 20 days.
 After meeting Balachander again, and impressing him with his Tamil, he was given the part.
-When it came to giving Gaekwad a screen name, Balachander had three options: Rajinikanth, Chandrakanth and Srikanth.
-He chose Rajinikanth, the name of A. V. M. Rajan's character from his 1966 film Major Chandrakanth; the name means "colour of night", referring to Gaekwad's skin colour, though it was misspelled in the credits as "Rajanikanth".
+When it came to giving Gaekwad a screen name, Balachander chose Rajinikanth, the name of A. V. M. Rajan's character from his 1966 film Major Chandrakanth; the name means "colour of night", referring to Gaekwad's skin colour, though it was misspelled in the credits as "Rajanikanth".
+The name Shivaji could not be chosen to avoid confusion with the actor Sivaji Ganesan.